 Why is the network necessary

 Sepsis is a condition that is responsible for or contributes to up to half of all deaths occurring in hospital.
-Sepsis causes at least 5000 deaths in Australia each year yet few people have heard of sepsis.
+Its estimated that there are 55,000 cases of sepsis resulting in least 8700 deaths in Australia each year, yet few people have heard of sepsis.

 Sepsis already causes a significant but unappreciated burden of disease but as the population ages, this burden will increase substantially.